medavox/tuki-nuwa/text/working documents/philosophy.md

 For that, the language should be easy to learn, and be as easy to understand as possible.
 AKA easy to learn, easy to use.

-Complexity is not inherently bad.
+Complexity is not inherently bad; complexity is a tool.

-Complexity is a tool; and like any tool, it can be used for good or bad -- in a good or bad way.
+And like any tool, it can be used for good or bad -- in a good or bad way.
 People who do bad don't always mean to.

 ------